Pervious Pave Design, Installation & Monitoring

-Estes Design has designed and managed three pervious concrete projects:
+Estes Design designed and managed a few of the first pervious concrete projects:

-These projects are the first of their kind in a growing industry, and are unique because they have been monitored and proven to perform the way they were designed.
+These projects are the first of their kind in in their respective state, and are unique because they have been monitored and proven to perform the way they were designed.
 Wilmore Walk was the first commercial pervious concrete project to be built and researched in North Carolina.

 In most places, the reserviors beneath pervious concrete are easily designed to retain and infiltrate the 10-year storm, at which point detention ponds are not required.
 In many places, reserviors can consistently infiltrate greater than the 10-year storm (including Wilmore Walk above).
 Larger storms are conveyed though overflow systems.